The Projective Linear Supergroup and the SUSY-preserving automorphisms of ${\mathbf P}^{1|1}$: The SUSY-preserving automorphisms of

 Let $k$ be our ground field, $\mathrm{char}(k)\neq 2$, $k$ algebraically closed.
 All algebraic supergroups discussed below will be algebraic supergroups over $k$.

 We recall that if, $X$ is a smooth algebraic supervariety over $k$ of dimension $1|1$, we define a {\it SUSY structure} on $X$ as a $0|1$ distribution $\cD$ on $X$ such that the Frobenius map

-is an isomorphism.
+is an isomorphism (see, for example, \cite{ma1} for the definition of SUSY-structure in the complex analytic case).
 If $X \to S$ is a smooth family of algebraic supervarieties of relative dimension $1|1$ over an algebraic $k$-supervariety $S$, then the notion of relative SUSY structure may be defined in the analogous way, as a relative distribution in the relative tangent sheaf $TX/S$.
 In this case we say that $X \to S$ is a \textit{relative SUSY family}.

 Our discussion is based on \cite{witten}.

 Let us start by interpreting $\bP^{1|1}_k$ as a homogeneous superspace.
 Let $\underline{k}^{2|1}=(k^2, \cO_{\underline{k}^{2|1}})$ denote the affine superspace canonically associated to the $k$-super vector space $k^{2|1}$.
 Let us consider the action of the algebraic group $\underline{k}^\times$ on $\underline{k}^{2|1} \setminus \{0\}$, given in the functor of points notation by: